-- A. Employees working less than a full-time schedule will accrue sick leave credit on the same proportional basis that their employment schedule bears to a full-time schedule. - B. Sick leave credit will not accrue for full-time employees during leave without pay which exceeds eighty (80) hours in any calendar month.
-Employees working less than a full-time schedule will not accrue sick leave during leave without pay that exceeds the amount that is the same proportional basis that their appointment bears to a full-time appointment. - C. Sick leave accruals for the calendar month will be credited and available for employee use on the last day of that calendar month.
+- A. Employees working less than a full-time schedule will accrue sick leave credit on the same proportional basis that their employment schedule bears to a fulltime schedule. - B. Employees hired the 1st through the 15th of the month will receive the sick leave accrual credit for that month.
+Employees hired on the 16th through the end of the month will not receive a sick leave accrual credit for that month. - C. Employees who separate from employment with the Employer between the 1st through the 15th of the month will not receive a sick leave accrual for that month.
+Employees who separate from employment with the Employer between the 16th through the end of the month will receive the sick leave accrual credit for that month. - D. Sick leave credit will not accrue for full-time employees during leave without pay which exceeds eighty (80) hours in any calendar month.
+Employees working less than a full-time schedule will not accrue sick leave during leave without pay that exceeds the amount that is the same proportional basis that their appointment bears to a full-time appointment. - E. Sick leave accruals for the calendar month will be credited and available for employee use on the last day of that calendar month.